Fujifilm X-T3 Comparison Review

 The Fujifilm X-T3 is a mirrorless interchangeable lens camera that was officially introduced in September 2018 and is equipped with an APS-C sensor.
 It offers a resolution of 26 megapixel.

-The Fujifilm X-T3 has a Camera Elo of 3222.
-This very strong rating puts it among the elite group of camera grand masters.
-The X-T3 ranks among the top 10 percent of all mirrorless interchangeable lens cameras.
-In terms of its sensor size category (APS cameras), the X-T3 also falls among the top 10 percent.
+Is the Fujifilm X-T3 a good camera?
+The X-T3 has a Camera Elo of 2763.
+This rating puts the X-T3 among the top 20 percent of all mirrorless interchangeable lens cameras.
+In terms of its sensor size category (APS cameras), the X-T3 ranks among the top 10 percent.
+Based on its within category standings, the camera earns a 5-star performance rating.

 |Mirrorless system camera|